What are cake mixing tools and why are they important?

 Hands Free Operation

-The stand mixer offers you hands free operation.
+A stand mixer offers you hands free operation.
 With this type of mixer, all you have to do is place your ingredients in the mixing bowl, set the stand mixer and let it do the work.
-The designs of stand mixers allow you to add your ingredients even while the mixer is working.
+The design of stand mixers allow you to add your ingredients even while the mixer is working.

 You also have the freedom to multitask when working with a stand mixer.
-You can assemble other ingredients, grease your cake pans or do some other chores while the mixer.
+You can assemble other ingredients, grease your cake pans or do some other chores while mixing.

 More interesting is the fact that you don’t have to get your hands dirty as you work.
 Nor floury hands from kneading dough or icing splattered fingers.